 Prescreening citizens from visa liberalization countries such as Moldova also aims to help authorities deny access to individuals perceived as a threat to the wellbeing and safety of the Schengen Area and its residents.

 Although Moldova is located in Europe, it is not a member of the European Union nor a Schengen nation.
-Therefore, from 2021 onwards, Moldovans who want to travel to the European Union will have to request an ETIAS travel authorization online.
+Therefore, from late 2022 onwards, Moldovans who want to travel to the European Union will have to request an ETIAS travel authorization online.

 ETIAS for Moldivans Traveling to rhe Schengen Area

-Citizens of Moldova traveling to a Schengen nation or transiting through the Schengen Area towards a third-country destination will need to carry an approved ETIAS travel authorization in 2021.
+Citizens of Moldova traveling to a Schengen nation or transiting through the Schengen Area towards a third-country destination will need to carry an approved ETIAS travel authorization by the end of 2022.

 The ETIAS visa waiver is a mandatory required document for Moldovans taking short trips of up to 90 days total to the Schengen Area.
 The travel authorization can be obtained through an online registration system that takes no more than 10 minutes to complete.